Ouilliam/CloneACS/README.md

 The main problem of the code is that some requests are being timed out, and I don't know why (maybe an error in my code ?).
 Those URL actually work when pasted in a navigator, so this is kind of confusing.

+After running several verifications, the matches seem to be in the database...which is kinda strange.

 If you find any clue please feel free to contact me at : mailletwil@gmail.com